rcarmo/yaki-tng/README.md

 A modern, revamped implementation of [Yaki][y].

 # Status

 Working, but very shy of the target feature set.
-I'm having to put this on ice yet again as I go back to
+I'm having to put this on ice time and time again as other things impinge upon my time, but I manage to tinker a little now and then -- that stochastic approach is one of the reasons the `master` branch isn't very stable (I usually use `git-flow`, but in this case I'll only apply it here when I'm happy with the current refactoring).

+Right now, I'm refactoring this to conform to [my usual pattern][pp] and make sure there's a cleaner separation of concerns (but there's still a little too much magic in the `yaki` library and a couple of the decorators).

 ## Main goals

 * Move to a standard WSGI app model, using [Bottle][b] as both routing and templating engine - DONE
 * Streamline the markup rendering pipeline - DONE
 * Move all the cache management to an external process (Redis) - PARTIALLY DONE
-* Split the indexer from the main body of code - DONE
+* Split the indexer from the main body of code - DONE, CURRENTLY BROKEN
 * Get it running at insanely high speeds inside `uWSGI+gevent` or `Gunicorn+gevent` (and PyPy) - TEST ONLY

 ## Secondary Goals